MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/report-cancellation.md

 This flow means a report isn't necessarily canceled when a limit is exceeded.
 For example, if the maximum number of rows is exceeded, the report won't be canceled as long as it completes within the five-second interval.

 > [!NOTE]
-> The report rendering process is not included in the evaluate cancellation process.
+> The report rendering is not included in the evaluate cancellation process and can't be canceled.

 ## See Also